catchshashank/gsoc-pymc/GSOC-PROPOSAL.md

 rules applied to the **mixture predictive distribution** — not to individual parameter draws.

-This has a direct implementation implication.
+This has a direct implication.
 The standard Bayesian p-value computes a test statistic on individual posterior predictive draws and asks how often they exceed the observed statistic.
-A scoring-rule-grounded check goes further: it evaluates how much predictive information is lost by the model's structural limitations — i.e., it can detect the kind of "non-trivial misspecification" that standard checks miss because they only probe one statistic at a time.
+A scoring-rule-grounded check goes further: it evaluates how much predictive information is lost by the model's structural limitations — i.e., it can detect the kind of "non-trivial misspecification" that standard checks miss because they only probe one statistic at a time (McLatchie et al., 2025).

 This project implements both layers: the standard visual and p-value interface that practitioners need today, and a scoring-rule layer that